EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bToggleControllerIfAttackPressed
 Allow clicking or pressing A to toggle keyboard/controller.
+Options (Toggle Controller If Attack Pressed): bPreventControllerConnectedPopup - prevent the 'Turn off 360 Controller in the Controls...' popup

 bBillyGoatMode
 Allow adjusting the max walking, jumping and autowalk angles.
 Vanilla is 47 degrees.